 2022 Action Plan:

 In 2022, top priorities of MRPA’s membership are housing, immigration, and climate.
-Organizing around these high priority matters generates incentive for members to vote in the midterms and excitement around policy solutions.
-Essential races in Pennsylvania this year include a U.S. Senate seat, competitive U.S. House races, Governor, and state house races which could flip the state legislature.
+Organizing around these high-priority matters generates incentive for members to vote in the midterms and excitement around policy solutions.
+Essential races in Pennsylvania this year include a U.S. Senate seat, competitive U.S. House races, Governor, and state house races that could flip the state legislature.

 MRPA plans to register 9,000 voters and engage deeply with each new registrant to ensure they are informed on election processes and new vote-by-mail legislation.
 Over the course of the year, up to 120 paid canvassers will knock on 550,000 doors and engage with voters who are not targeted by traditional get-out-the-vote efforts.